Travel TipsPacking ListsResourcesTravelTravel Resources

 3. Currency Notes

-Keep some local currency notes of the country you are visiting, safe with you in your wallet as well as in your luggage.
-Don’t depend completely on credit cards.
+Always carry some local currency of the country you’re visiting, both in your wallet and safely tucked away in your luggage.
+Don’t rely solely on credit cards, as not all places accept them.

 Health